Homemade laundry stain removers are often as effective as the store-bought variety - at a fraction of the cost.

 Blood, grease, and oil-based paint stains can be removed with a turpentine and ammonia stain solution.While turpentine can be a scary product to bring home both for its flammability and inhalation dangers; one equally effective, safer substitute for turpentine is Turpenoid, an odorless turpentine substitute,

-Use ammonia for blood stain removal, on grease stains, and on oil-based paint stains.
-Combine equal amount of household ammonia and turpentine, and apply it to the stain.
-Let sit for 8 hours before washing separately from other clothes.
+To make this laundry stain remover, combine equal parts household ammonia and turpentine (or substitute), and apply it directly on the stain.
+Let the solution sit on the stain for 8 hours before washing the garment separately from other clothes.

 To use, pour it directly on the stain.
-Use a toothbrush to gently work it into the fabric.
+Use a toothbrush to work it into the fabric gently.
 Allow to sit for 5-10 minutes, then toss into the washer as usual.

-It works well on grease stains, crayon, or lipstick stain removal.
-Use it full-strength, undiluted.
-After treating stains with homemade laundry stain removers, always wash clothes in the hottest water safe for the fabric, using chlorine bleach or color-safe bleach and your favorite laundry detergent.
+After treating stains with homemade laundry stain removers (or any other stain pretreatment), wash the stained-items in the hottest water safe for the fabric, using chlorine bleach, color-safe bleach or bleach alternative, and your favorite laundry detergent.